SUMMARY OF AN EXPLORATION IN BIOLOGY

 From genome sequencing to synthetic biology: natural selection is an authentic principle of physics

 Living organisms breed a young progeny.
 This progeny comes from already aged parents, and this implies that, somehow, they either recruited or created novel information.
 Information is physical, it is a central currency of Reality.
 In 1961 Rolf Landauer established that computation is reversible, with the consequence that creation of information does not require energy.
 In contrast, resetting the process required to create information needed to erase the memory of past events.
 This is energy-costly.
 Charles Bennett, in 1988, gave flesh to this demonstration with a concrete example in arithmetics.
-As a contribution to the field of information theories the work described here proposes an experimental setup that links these features of information with biological processes.
+As a contribution to the field of information theories the work described here proposes experimental setups that link these features of information with biological processes.
 Bennett illustrated reversible computation by showing how to build up a simple arithmetic operation, division.
-He stated that the outcome of the division is obtained when one erases the intermediary states, leaving the rest of the division as the prominent "valuable" outcome of the computation.
+He showed that the outcome of the division is obtained when one erases the intermediary states, leaving the rest of the division as the prominent "valuable" outcome of the computation.
 In this process, memory erasure consumes energy.
 Yet, Bennett did not explore how the rest of the division could be told from the remaining bits that needed to be erased.
-To make the choice, one needs some sort of complementary (contextual) information: we conjecture that this is essentially where the energy goes in.
+To make the choice, one needs some sort of complementary (contextual) information: I proposed that this is essentially where the energy goes in.
 Energy is used to prevent degradation of the rest of the divison, while erasing the remaining memory.
-This resets the memory in a state that can be used for further computation.
+This resets the remaining memory in a state that can be used for further computation.
 We need to identify a concrete process telling us what should be retained and what should be erased.
-To this aim we need to identify processes that would act as Maxwell's demons.
+To this aim we must identify processes that would act as Maxwell's demons.